What does Research Administration look like at NC State?

 NC State University is a public R1 land grant institution.
 An R1 institution is classified as a doctoral university with very high research activity.
 A land-grant college or university is an institution that has been designated by its state legislature or Congress to receive the benefits of the Morrill Acts of 1862, 1890, and 1994.

-- Research Support Council (RSC): NC State’s administrative staff in research administration
+- Research Support Council (RSC): NCSU’s administrative staff in research administration

 - NC State RED: Updates on the new electronic research administration system